About Lustre

 I came to the City as soon as I could, to NYU Law School, and I have lived here ever since.

 To my own great surprise, I became a corporate litigator.
 I could not have asked for a better career.
-I was in courtrooms, and boardrooms, on matters involving international finance, fraud, baseball, aerospace, steel, construction and many other aspects of corporate life.
-I also represented people and institutions acting for social good.
-I loved it all.
+I was in courtrooms and boardrooms on matters involving international finance, fraud, baseball, aerospace, steel, construction, and more.

-I became the first woman litigation partner at a global law firm with historic roots—likely in part because I worked in color.
-(Courtroom sketch artists took out all their colored pencils when they knew I would be appearing.)
-My neon suits and splashy high heels were surely part of my success.
-I could be seen in the sea of blue and gray men.
+I became the first woman litigation partner at a global law firm with historic roots — likely in part because I worked in color.
+My neon suits and splashy high heels made me visible in a sea of blue and gray men.

 After four decades of practice, I retired at the end of 2014.
-After learning to fly, a long-held ambition, I started working with Erica to create a retirement that will be as purposeful and fun as my working life.
-Lustre has been more fun than we ever imagined, and we have met more fascinating people through Lustre than we ever imagined.
+After learning to fly, a long-held ambition, I started working with Erica to create a retirement that would be as purposeful and fun as my working life.
+Lustre has been more fun — and more meaningful — than we ever imagined.

 I look forward to seeing where we all go as we change the world, again.